tljxyys/Perspective-Unet/README.md

 incorporates an efficient non-local transformer block, named ENLTB, which utilizes kernel function approximation for effective long-range dependency capture with linear computational and spatial complexity. (iii) A Spatial Cross-Scale Integrator strategy is employed to merge global dependencies and local contextual cues across model stages, meticulously refining features from various levels to harmonize global and local information.
-Experimental results on the ACDC and Synapse datasets demonstrate the effectiveness of our proposed Perspective+ Unet.
-The code is available in the supplementary material._
+Experimental results on the ACDC and Synapse datasets demonstrate the effectiveness of our proposed Perspective+ Unet. _
 >
 ![image](https://github.com/tljxyys/Perspective-Unet/blob/main/fig/model_architecture.png)
 ***